mosip/documentation/docs/Contributor-Guide.md

 Welcome to MOSIP, and thank you for thinking of contributing!

-We want to engage constructively with the community.

 Before you get started,

 *   Please make sure to read and observe our [Code of Conduct](code-of-conduct).